sawogus29/ppt2pdf_python/README.md

 # ppt2pdf_python
-This python script convert ppt file to pdf file.
-This script works only on windows PC where MS Office is installed.
+This python script convert multiple PPT files to PDF files.

 HOW TO USE